 The School of Journalism offers the B.A.J. degree on the Bloomington and Indianapolis campuses.
-Students on either campus must complete the following for the B.A.J. degree:
+Students on the Indianapolis campus must complete the following for the B.A.J. degree:

-Journalism major (30 credit hours)
+Journalism Major (47 credit hours)

-Second concentration (24 credit hours)
+Academic Minor (minimum 15 credit hours)

-Fundamental skills
+Fundamental Skills

-Writing, two courses

-Mathematics, one college-level course

-Foreign language, two years of one language at the college level or equivalent
+Writing, one college-level course Mathematics, one college-level course Foreign language, one year of one language at the college level or equivalent